HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Closing the Session:

 * The SM cleans up the manifest, will remove any non-participating VEs and add any that did participate.
 Optionally, remove applicants who did not show.
-Then click **Finalize Session**.
+Then, clicks **Finalize Session**.
 * Session Manager submits session docs (EXPORT>VEC Archive) to the Volunteer Examiner Coordinator (VEC) along with any other requested documentation (i.e. expense report, CSCEs, etc).

 ## VEC Upload, Licenses and Upgrades: